Tamim bin Hamad Al Thani: Israel

-In 1996, Qatar established trade relations with the State of Israel, the first amongst all nations of the Arabian Peninsula and has continued to maintain its "working relationship" with Israel.
+In 1996, Qatar established trade relations with Israel, the first amongst all nations of the Arabian Peninsula and has continued to maintain its "working relationship" with Israel.
 Qatar cut commercial ties with Israel in 2009, after the first of four wars between Israel and Hamas in Gaza (Gaza War (2008–2009), 2012 Gaza War, 2014 Gaza War, 2021 Gaza War).
-In 2021, Qatar abstained from entering diplomatic agreement with state of Israel brokered by the United States, the country only maintained "working relationship" in order to aid Palestinians.
+In 2021, Qatar abstained from entering diplomatic agreement with Israel brokered by the United States, the country only maintained "working relationship" in order to aid Palestinians.
 It stated that it would normalize diplomatic ties when Israel commits to the Arab Peace Initiative.
 In May 2021, it was reported that Qatar had within a period of 10 years provided over $3 billion in aid to Gaza and West Bank with Israeli approval.
 In 2022, Israeli military officials were secretly dispatched to Qatar's Al Udeid Air Base, forward operating headquarters of all US forces in the West Asia, also known as CENTCOM as part of a security reshuffle.

 The Gaza war disturbed large parts of the world – even countries in the Arab world that had good contacts with Israel and were on the path to rapprochement with Israel, such as Qatar.
-Tamim stressed that his country, in which Hamas had a representative for years, blamed the Israeli government alone for the lack of success of the ceasefire and hostages negotiations and stated that the Israeli government was not a partner for peace: "We are currently not experiencing a peace process, but a genocide."
+Tamim stressed that his country, in which Hamas had a representative for years, blamed the Israeli government alone for the lack of success of the ceasefire and hostage negotiations and stated that the Israeli government was not a partner for peace: "We are currently not experiencing a peace process, but a genocide."